Human Subjects in Research or Other Projects

 Through its program, the IRB ensures that all research or other projects associated with Michigan Tech complies with all relevant government rules and regulations.

-All research studies involving human participants conducted by Michigan Tech faculty, staff, or students are subject to IRB review and must be submitted via IRBNet.org.
+All research studies involving human participants conducted by Michigan Tech faculty, staff, or students as part of his or her university responsibilities are subject to IRB review and must be submitted via IRBNet.org.
 Feel free to contact our office if you have any questions on what you should submit.

 Some studies that involve human subjects that ARE NOT considered research and ARE NOT subject to IRB review includes: